FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 If you're answer was "not much", don't worry, you're not alone!

-Of course, now that a Portuguese Water Dog puppy is a resident of the White House, that could all change.
+Of course, now that a Portuguese Water Dog puppy has been a resident of the White House, that could all change.

 First seen in the US in the late 1950's, this breed was accepted into the AKC stud books (in the Working Breeds category) in 1983, and although still considered an endangered breed (due to the small gene pool), its' popularity and numbers have continued to increase since then.